Beliavsky/Fortran-Best-Practices/README.md

 #### Label deeply nested loops so that it is clear what the ```end do``` corresponds to

+#### Use one-line-if statements instead of if blocks when possible, for concision

 #### Short variable names should follow implicit typing rules, even though ```implicit none``` should be used
 The reader of a Fortran program expects variables such as ```i``` or ```i1``` to be integers and ```x``` or ```x1``` to be real.